NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 > than 50 MB.

 > **Quick recap** <br>
-> We added four important git commands to our repertoire:
+> We added four important Git commands to our repertoire:
 >
 > * `git add` adds a file to the staging area
 > * `git commit` commits the changes we have staged